Trapigtrogen/Drawpp/README.md

 Clone with `git clone git@gitlab.com:Trapigtrogen/graphics-library.git --recursive` to get the dependensies also\
 You can also update the submodule afterwards with `git submodule update --init`

+## Automatic
+We provide scripts for building releases.
+Windows script 'build-release.bat' assumes you have cmake and Visual Studio installed
+On Linux there's 'install-dependencies.sh' which installs dependencies using you distro's package manager. 'build-release.sh' for building the release.

+release folder will be created and deployed program will be build there.

+## Manual

 ### Windows
 Use CMake-gui